NBC Chicago /

-Sheriff Tom Dart testified about the foreclosure crisis on Capitol Hill Wednesday.
+Sheriff Dart testifies about crisis on Capitol Hill

 Will help for homeowners facing foreclosure come too late?
 That is the fear of lawmakers meeting on Wednesday on Capitol Hill.